Suspending your health insurance policy

 You can suspend health insurance for several reasons, which can save you money in a few ways.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Without health insurance you may not be able to afford many ongoing medical bills that are not covered by medicare.
 However, sometimes the ongoing cost of maintaining your policy can seem like an added financial burden you just can't justify.
 You may have had a significant change in your financial situation or you may just be looking to make some savings on your bills but don't throw away your health insurance without first looking at your options.

 You may be able to have your premiums suspended while you decide what to do with your policy.
 This guide takes you through some of the options you have when considering suspending your cover.

-The minimum and maximum times for which you can suspend cover differ between funds.
-However, the following limits commonly apply:
+Most health funds allow you to suspend your health insurance cover from between 2 months and 2 years.
+That said, the minimum and maximum times for which you can suspend cover varies between brands.
+The following limits commonly apply:

 - You can suspend your membership for a minimum of two months